What is Sea Glass / Beach Glass?

 Piece of beach glass bearing the letters “INCO”.
 After some research, this turned out to be part of the bottom of an amber “LINCO” brand bleach bottle.
 The “LINCO” appears within a triangle.
 (Photo courtesy Lisa Hewitt)

-Although virtually any type of glass object might eventually wind up as a piece of sea glass or beach glass, a large percentage of this glass originates from containers thrown away in the trash.
-A good percentage of these containers have washed into rivers (and ultimately, oceans and lakes) along with driftwood, plastic and other debris after rises in water levels as a result of heavy rains and/or melting snows.
+Although virtually any type of glass object might eventually wind up as a piece of sea glass or beach glass, a large percentage of this glass originates from containers thrown away in ordinary trash.
+A good percentage of these containers have washed into rivers (and ultimately, oceans and lakes) along with driftwood, plastic and other debris after rises in water levels as a result of heavy rains and/or melting snow.

 Virtually every river carries floating debris after a marked rise, and oftentimes the bottles and other glass containers afloat on these bodies of water are carried along for hundreds of miles from their original source of deposition in headwaters (minor tributaries, streams and creeks located far inland) before they are eventually carried out to sea, and ultimately wash ashore.
 Winds and waves, combined with abrasion on rocky, gravel or sandy beaches starts the process of breaking up the bottles and they eventually wind up as “sea glass”.
 Sometimes bottles are smashed into pieces by mischievous children (and adults) playing along sea shores, and then the pieces are further weathered by wave action.

 Some unknown percentage of sea glass originates from bottles thrown overboard from ships and boats, although I believe that is actually a rather small percentage, and in fact the majority of bottles cast up onto beaches (either ocean, estuary, sea or river beaches) come from trash washed from inland sources.
-It can also depend on the exact locality where the glass is found; the location and proximity of nearby rivers and their outflow currents; whether or not a beach is near a major shipping lane; how popular a particular beach is (with tourists, who might leave trash behind such as wine bottles); the frequency of strong oceanic storms in a particular area, and many other factors.
+It can also depend on the exact locality where the glass is found; the location and proximity of nearby rivers and their outflow currents; whether or not a beach is near a major shipping lane; how popular a particular beach is with tourists (who might leave trash behind such as wine bottles); the frequency of strong oceanic storms in a particular area, and many other factors.

 ADVERTISEMENT

 Sea glass /Beach glass that originates from “non-enclosed” (not floatable) glass objects may come from trash that was disposed of close to the actual place where it is eventually found.
 (Any bottle that has floated for long distances would have had the lid intact and tightly closed, otherwise it would have filled with water and sunk).
-Some areas along shorelines and beaches were once “unofficial” dumping areas, landfills or trash dumps, later to be uncovered by shifting beach erosion zones.
-In these cases it is not that unusual to find, along with beach glass, worn sherds of pottery bowls and crocks, pieces of ceramic/china dishware, old porcelain doorknobs, white milk glass “Boyd” fruit jar lid liners/discs, small “spool type” porcelain home wiring insulators, marbles and other durable (“non perishable”) related artifacts, remnants of typical household and/or construction-related trash.
+Some areas along shorelines and beaches were once unofficial dumping areas, landfills or trash dumps, later to be uncovered by shifting beach erosion zones.
+In these cases, it is not that unusual to find, along with beach glass, worn sherds of pottery bowls and crocks, pieces of ceramic/china dishware, old porcelain doorknobs, white milk glass “Boyd” fruit jar lid liners/discs, small “spool type” porcelain home wiring insulators, marbles and other durable (non-perishable) related artifacts, remnants of typical household and/or construction-related trash.

 Sea glass is collected for it’s interesting colors and textures, for use as part of craft projects, for incorporating into jewelry, mosaics, art projects, etc. Sometimes collections are displayed in clear glass jars, bottles, fishbowls, brandy snifters or vases, with the glass grouped by single colors, or with a number of different colors mixed together.
 Sometimes the glass is picked up by a casual beachcomber purely out of curiosity as to where it came from, or what a piece might have originally been part of, and eventually this interest expands into a full-fledged hobby.